openvinotoolkit/openvino/docs/Documentation/openvino_ecosystem.md

 # OpenVINO™ Ecosystem Overview {#openvino_ecosystem}

 OpenVINO™ is not just one tool.
-It is part of an expansive ecosystem of utilities, frameworks, addons, etc. They all provide a comprehensive workflow for developing deep learning solutions.
-Learn more about each of them to reach the full potential of OpenVINO™.
+It is an expansive ecosystem of utilities, providing a comprehensive workflow for deep learning solution development.
+Learn more about each of them to reach the full potential of OpenVINO™ Toolkit.

 ### OpenVINO™ Model Server (OVMS)
 OpenVINO Model Server is a scalable, high-performance solution for serving deep learning models optimized for Intel® architectures.
 The server uses Inference Engine libraries as a backend and exposes gRPC and HTTP/REST interfaces for inference that are fully compatible with TensorFlow Serving.